 For example, when the last four digits are 4321, the tire was made in the 43rd week of 2021.

-Before 2000, the date code was only three digits, with the first two numbers indicating the manufacturing week and the last number would be the year.
+Before 2000, the date code was only three digits, with the first two numbers indicating the manufacturing week and the last number being the year.
 The issue with this old date code system is that no decade could be determined (outside of the apparent aging of the tire.)

 For example, if the date code was 118, the tire was made in the 11th week of either 1998, 1988, or 1978.
 At this stage, any tire with a three-digit date code is unsafe for use on any vehicle.